Arpit111111/Avrdus-Sales-Analysis-Project/README.md

 - Delivered a clean, insightful dashboard for business use.

 # Project Outcome
-- Identified the **top 5 high-performing products** that generated the highest revenue.
-- Discovered **low-performing categories** and products to reconsider or optimize.
-- Revealed that **certain cities consistently outperform others**, aiding regional strategy.
-- Highlighted **monthly spikes in sales**, supporting inventory and marketing planning.
-- Demonstrated a **visual report** that can be shared with stakeholders for real-time insights.
+- Revealed peak sales months and discount-heavy periods
+- ound that specific categories drive higher revenue with strategic discount
+- Uncovered location-based sales trends and performance gaps
+- Validated that the sales data is suitable for time-series forecasting

   # Conclusion
 This project demonstrates the power of data in driving business decisions.
 By analyzing sales patterns and product performance, Avrdus can optimize inventory, focus on profitable regions, and boost overall sales.
 The visual dashboards help stakeholders understand trends at a glance and make faster, smarter choices.